October 26, 2015 | Posted in VINYL RECORDS | By Jason Sositko

 Kallax replaced the Expedit as the best record shelf

 Back in February of 2014, when I learned about Ikea’s discontinuation of the Expedit shelf, it was a total shock.
 Expedit was probably the most well liked, and perhaps the most affordable vinyl record shelf on the market.

 Since that announcement I was anxiously waiting for the Kallax shelf to hit the market.
 As the announced replacement, I had heard the shelf would be less thick than what it was replacing.

 I have been using those Expedit shelves for years, and only after trying several inferior products, I was lucky enough to run into them at an IKEA Superstore.
 Of course since then, they are well-known to me, I bought 8 of the four cube units for my own record collection.

 The Kallax virtually looked identical to me as the Expedit, except for one difference, that mentioned thickness.
-The Kallax didn’t look quite as substantial to me, but the company said that the Kallax was just as strong and sturdy as the previous shelf to bare the load of a heavy LP collection.
+The Kallax didn’t look quite as substantial to me, but the company said that the Kallax was just as sturdy as the previous shelf to bare the load of a heavy physical weight LP collection.

-In the past year, I have heard zero complaints with the shelves sturdiness, seems to me the switch from the Expedit has not been a major issue.
+In the past year, I have heard zero complaints with the shelves sturdiness.

 A Cute Kallax Assembly Video: